lavenia13/placementportal/README.md

-Project done using MVC Architecture , Servlets and JSP , integrated with oracle.
+Project done using MVC Architecture , Servlets and JSP , integrated with oracle